23 Tips To Make A Long-Distance Relationship Work, From Experts

 Long-distance relationships can work; many couples who've survived long periods of being long-distance can attest to that.
 But there is a particular set of issues that you'll need to address, such as making time for each other, staying emotionally close, and maintaining that spark.
-So here's a comprehensive list of all the habits you'll need to make a long-distance relationship work—no matter the miles:
+So we asked experts what habits couples need to make a long-distance relationship work, no matter the miles.

 1. Establish expectations.

 How much contact do you want to have with your partner each day, and how much do they expect from you?
 Don't assume you and your partner are on the same page about this!
 Different people will have different expectations around the frequency of texting, phone calls, and communication, so it's good to have a direct conversation about what type of communication cadence feels good for both of you.